imdrewsf/Dashboard-Layout-Studio/README.md

 **Dashboard Layout Studio** is a visual layout editor for **Hubitat Dashboard v1** layouts.

-It is designed for Hubitat users who have outgrown the built-in dashboard editor and need a faster, safer way to reorganize dashboards, duplicate styled tiles, copy tiles between dashboards, preserve tile-specific CSS, clean up CSS, manage device assignments, and work in a separate editing workspace before saving changes back to the hub.

 > **Dashboard Layout Studio is for Hubitat Dashboard v1 layouts.
 It is not for EZ Dashboards.**

----

-## Why Use Dashboard Layout Studio?

-The built-in Hubitat dashboard editor is useful for small edits, but larger layout changes can become tedious:

-- Tiles have to be adjusted one at a time.
-- There is no practical group selection workflow.
-- There is no drag-and-drop workspace for moving groups of tiles.
-- There is no easy way to duplicate a styled tile.
-- Custom CSS has to be copied, retargeted, and maintained by hand.
-- There is no CSS cleanup or conflict checking.
-- There is no easy way to merge tiles from another dashboard.
-- There are no bulk spacing, resizing, or layout cleanup tools.
-- Edits in the hub are live, with no separate workspace or undo stack.

-Dashboard Layout Studio provides a separate visual workspace where you can load a dashboard, edit it, experiment, undo changes, validate device assignments, clean up CSS, and then save the finished layout back to the hub.

----

-## Current Version

-**Version:** `1.0.353`

-Dashboard Layout Studio is distributed as a single HTML file.

-Back up dashboards before using any tool that can modify dashboard JSON.

 ---